Cork Premier Junior Hurling Championship

 The Cork Premier Junior Hurling Championship (known for sponsorship reasons as the Co-Op Superstores Cork Premier Junior Hurling Championship and abbreviated to the Cork PJHC) is an annual hurling competition organised by the Cork County Board of the Gaelic Athletic Association and contested by the top-ranking junior clubs in the county of Cork in Ireland.
 It is the fifth tier overall in the entire Cork hurling championship system.

 The Cork Premier Junior Championship was introduced in 2022 following a restructuring of the various intermediate and junior championships.

 In its current format, the Cork Premier Junior Championship begins in mid-summer.
 The 12 participating club teams are into three groups of four teams and play each other in a round-robin system.
 The three group winners and the three runners-up proceed to the knockout phase that culminates with the final match at Páirc Uí Rinn.
 The winner of the Cork Premier Junior Championship qualifies for the subsequent Munster Club Championship.

-Ballygiblin are the title holders after defeating Tracton by 2-19 to 1-12 in the 2022 final.
+Kilbrittain won the 2025 title, after defeating Glen Rovers in the 2025 final.